-In connection with the Rights Offering, the Company has entered into a standby commitment agreement (the "Standby Commitment Agreement") with HPX (the "Standby Purchaser"), the Company's controlling shareholder.
-The Standby Purchaser has agreed, subject to certain terms and conditions, to exercise its Basic Subscription Privilege in respect of any Rights it holds, and, in addition thereto, to acquire any additional Common Shares available as a result of any unexercised Rights under the Rights Offering excluding those falling within the JCHX commitment (the "Standby Commitment"), such that the Company will, subject to the terms of the Standby Commitment Agreement and completion of the Basic Subscription Privilege of JCHX as noted below, be guaranteed to issue 430,000,000 Common Shares in connection with the Rights Offering for aggregate gross proceeds of \$21.5 million.
+In connection with the Rights Offering, the Company entered into a standby commitment agreement (the "Standby Commitment Agreement") with HPX, the Company's controlling shareholder.
+HPX agreed, subject to certain terms and conditions, to exercise its Basic Subscription Privilege in respect of any rights it held, and, in addition thereto, to acquire any additional common shares available as a result of any unexercised Rights under the Rights Offering excluding those falling within JCHX's commitment to complete its Basic Subscription Privilege.
+The Rights Offering was fully subscribed and, consequently, HPX did not acquire any new shares under its standby commitment.